matakahas/matakahas.github.io/projects/README.md

 &nbsp;&nbsp;<img src="online_implicature.png" alt="online_implicature" width="300"/>
 <details>

-  * I am examining the effect of presentation modality (video/picture/text), as well as the presence of an in-person experimenter, on the way participants engage in pragmatic reasoning, with a focus on the well-known "some-but-not-all" implicature.
+  * I examined the effect of presentation modality (video/picture/text), as well as the presence of an in-person experimenter, on the way participants engage in pragmatic reasoning, with a focus on the well-known "some-but-not-all" implicature.
   * Presented at 2022 Experiments in Linguistic Meaning ([slides](ELM_Takahashi.pdf))
 </details>